2005 and Earlier

 Charlie & Jakes Brewery - Grille - Melbourne, FL

 Charlie and Jakes has been a favorite since 1996.
-It is the first microbrewery in Brevard county.
+It is one of the first micro breweries in Brevard county.
 The beer line up is solid and the BBQ never disappoints.
 This visit was on my return from the Daytona 24 hours race.
 The group had been there before so all were up for lunch.
 The brewery is about 3 miles form I-95 so it is an easy stop.
 We were able to get seats at the long bar, with the brewery equipment behind it.
 My favorite beer has always been the Indian River Red which I ordered.
 A close second is the Anniversary Ale a pale ale with a nice (Cascade) hop bitterness.
 This is the 'beer placemat' showing selections for this day.
 The BBQ is great here no matter which is ordered; hand pulled pork, sliced beef, chicken or turkey.
 My usual is the sliced beef with two sides.
 This group has gone to races and other events for years so there was the usual joking around with each other.
 We had just done the 24 hours so there were plenty of war stories to retell and get more laughs about.
 All good things come to an end; our visit was short but good.
 We finished up and headed back to Miami.

 2020 note: In 2000 the original Charlie and Jake were still there.
 (Jake being his girlfriend.)
 Eventually Charlie was the sole owner.
 I remember meeting him on another visit.
 He had just returned from South Dakota and had put up a sign for Wall Drug a souvenir of the trip.
 I have visited there and, as it turned out, had been to many of the same places.
 The Badlands was the best place to visit, we agreed.
 I reviewed C & J's in 2006 when there were issues with the brewing.
 The place was expanded and renovated so the big bar in now in the space next door.
 Outside seating was also added and can be serviced from the bar which has an outdoor section.
 This neighborhood does enjoy their lighter beers but the original (now) craft beers still are on and enjoyed.
 There have been some 'corporate' changes for which I have no details.
 I appears that Charlie is now only affiliatied with the original location, recently moved to Indian Harbor.
 Website: cjbrewery.com